-Note: Multilog2 loggers are not of an intrinsically safe construction, and so cannot be used within an environment where a potentially explosive atmosphere may be present.
+Note: Multilog2WW loggers are not of an intrinsically safe construction, and so cannot be used within an environment where a potentially explosive atmosphere may be present.

-5.11.
-TEMPERATURE INPUT (RTD - PT100)
+5.11 TEMPERATURE INPUT (RTD - PT100)

-The logger may be constructed with a 4-pin connector (see Figure 9, on page14) for connection of a temperature sensor.
+The logger may be constructed with a 4-pin connector for connection of a temperature sensor.
 Typically, this will be a PT100 RTD sensor.

-The logger interface will be labeled "TEMP" or similar).
+The logger interface will be labelled "TEMP" or similar).